filchev-igor/emailticketing/Readme.md

-1. processed_email.txt
+1. ~~processed_email.txt
-Move this file logic to db of APEX by rest
+Move this file logic to db of APEX by rest~~
 2. ~~Move user data to user table or something.
 Email data (name, surname, email) to another table should be moved~~
-3. Make it core complex
+3. Make it more complex

    a. more tables